-8.6 Scheduling Inspections and Family Attendance Link: 24 CFR 982.551(d)
+8.6 Scheduling Inspections and Family Attendance

 The family must allow the COPHD to inspect the unit at reasonable times with reasonable notice.
 The family and owner will be given reasonable notice of all inspections.
-Except in the case of a life-threatening emergency, reasonable notice is considered to be not less than 48 hours.
+Except in the case of a lifethreatening emergency, reasonable notice is considered to be not less than 48 hours.
 Inspections may be scheduled between 8:00 a.m. and 4:00 p.m., Monday through Friday.
-In the case of a life-threatening emergency, the COPHD will give as much notice as possible, depending on the nature of the emergency.
+In the case of a lifethreatening emergency, the COPHD will give as much notice as possible, depending on the nature of the emergency.